A class of C*-algebraic locally compact quantum groupoids Part II: Main theory: The operators and : The right and left regular representations

 \subsection{Multiplicativity properties of $W$ and $V$}

 We indicated earlier that the operators $V$ and $W$ behave much like the multiplicative unitary operators in the case of locally compact quantum groups.
-In this subsection, we give results that strengthen this observation.
-Many of these results resemble the ones from the quantum group theory, and all these results will be useful later.
+In this subsection, we give results that strengthen this point.
 For convenience, we give here the results regarding the operator $W$.
 Of course, similar results exist for the operator $V$.

-We first begin with a result that will be useful down the road.
+Let us begin with a result that will be useful down the road.

 \begin{prop} If $r,s\in{\mathfrak N}_{\varphi}$.
 Then we have:

 \end{prop}

 \begin{proof} Let $c,d\in{\mathfrak N}_{\eta}$ be arbitrary.
 Then